 First, they make it weaker overall as the molecules of cellulose are either gone or are no longer arranged in the rigid patterns that make the wood strong.
 Second, they create more free surface area for the fungus to move into, allowing the fungus to spread further.
 In nature, the bark of a tree provides the first line of defence against such a chemical attack.
 In a house, without this protection, timber can be very vulnerable in damp conditions.

-There are two different types of wet rot; brown wet rot cracks and shrinks timber and, because of the vegetative part in the fungi, it presents itself as brown.
+There are two different types of wet rot; brown wet rot cracks and shrinks timber and, because of the vegetative part in the fungi, it presents itself as brown or white.
 Although there are different types, Cellar Fungus and Mine Fungus are two of the most commonly diagnosed types of wet rot.

 White wet rot has a fibrous texture and presents itself as being stringy.
 The rot won’t actually appear white, instead, it shows as a light brown sheet-like growth.
 The most common being Phellinus Contiguus.